Bad Hofgastein - Ski Area Guide

 Bad Hofgastein Snow News

-The next notable snow forecast for Bad Hofgastein is 7cm, expected on 24 February, with around 20cm forecast over the next 7 days..
+The next notable snow forecast for Bad Hofgastein is 10cm, expected on 3 April, with around 20cm forecast over the next 7 days.
+There is some snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.

 Who is Bad Hofgastein good for?